Bylaws of the Grant Elementary School PTO

 Each officer of the PTO shall be a member of the PTO.

-Officers of this organization shall be a president, vice president, secretary, treasurer, auditor, historian, and parliamentarian.
-These officers shall be elected annually, with the exception of the parliamentarian who shall be the past president.
-The parliamentarian will not be a past president if none volunteer or are on the present board.
+Officers of this organization shall be a president, vice president, secretary, treasurer, and fundraising coordinator.
+These officers shall be elected annually.

 The privilege of holding office shall be limited to members of the organization whose dues are paid and who have been members of the organization for at least thirty days prior to nomination.